-The Center’s main exhibition includes three attractions: Freedom Rising, a multimedia theatrical production; The Story of We the People, an interactive exhibition; and the iconic Signers’ Hall, with 42 life-size, bronze statues of the Founding Fathers.
+The National Constitution Center’s main exhibitions include three attractions: Freedom Rising, a multimedia theatrical production; The Story of We the People, an interactive exhibition; and the iconic Signers’ Hall, with 42 life-size, bronze statues of the Founding Fathers.
 Photography and video of any kind are prohibited in the museum exhibit areas, with the exception of Signers’ Hall.

 Light-sensitive artifacts need to rest periodically and might not be on display at the time of your visit.

 Try on a justice’s robe, take a seat, and weigh in on famous Supreme Court cases.
 Plus, check out the actual robe worn by Justice Sandra Day O’Connor.

 In our interactive voting booths, you can take part in “fantasy elections” between presidents from Harry Truman to Barack Obama.